-You can discuss this with your teen, and you can ask their current mental health team or their GP if they can access counselling or other support.
+You can discuss this with them and you can ask their GP, or their current mental health team if they have one, if they can access counselling or other support.

 For teens who may need support in seeking help for the first time, you can show them our information on finding support.

-You can contact the service your teen was due to see, tell them about your concerns, and ask how your teen can access appointments in a different format, such as over the phone or online.
+You can contact the service to tell them about your concerns.
+You can ask if they’re able to arrange face-to-face appointments again or how your teen can access appointments in a different format, such as over the phone or online.

 You can look into ordering your teen's repeat prescription online, by app, or over the phone – either through their GP surgery or directly from a registered pharmacist.

 If you still need to limit their interactions outside, or they need to self-isolate, you could talk to their pharmacist about home deliveries, or arrange to collect it for them.